 “Amy Lyles is a natural storyteller with an ear for the right words to tell the tale.
 She’s a writer to watch, and I look forward to hearing more from her.”*

-Words have long been my lifeblood, and I have 25 years of experience in all aspects of the publishing world, from research to writing, editing to production.
+Words have long been my lifeblood, and I have thirty years of experience in all aspects of the publishing world, from research to writing, editing to production.
 Today I counsel writers of all skill and confidence levels on the issues of craft, creativity, and publication.
 I believe it is the sharing of our stories that saves us: as individuals, as families, as fellow pilgrims, as corporate entities.
-Toward that end, I write my own story–grief over the death of my father, the first love of my life; marriage at age 40, to the second love of my life; caring for my widowed, elderly mother; battling a lousy self-image; searching for the Divine in the everyday–and lead writing workshops under the principles of Amherst Writers & Artists (AWA), in which all voices are welcomed and respected.
-I have been a certified AWA workshop facilitator since 2005.
+Toward that end, I write my own story–grief over the death of my father, the first love of my life; marriage at age forty, to the second love of my life; caring for my widowed, elderly mother; battling a lousy self-image; searching for the Divine in the everyday–and lead writing workshops in which all voices are welcomed and respected.
+I am a certified Amherst Writers and Artists workshop facilitator.

 I received my bachelor’s degree in English from Millsaps College and my master’s degree in journalism from the University of Mississippi.
 In May 2007, I realized a dream–to study theology–and was graduated from Vanderbilt University Divinity School with a master’s degree in theological studies.